jdalton467/liri-node-app/README.md

 Want to find out who directed the Titanic?
 Just type node liri.js movie-this Titanic

-Recieve the latest 20 tweets from your favorite celebrity by writing node liri.js my-twitter
+Recieve the latest 20 tweets from your favorite celebrity by writing node liri.js my-tweets

 It's a fun app that can display a wealth of information!
 This was an exercise in performing GET requests with Ajax calls and learing how to work with different APIs